zhol0777/is-this-good/STABILIZERS.md

     - Decent for plate mounts in my experience with the all-black ones.
   - Gateron Plate Mount
     - Not god-awful for my experience.
 The claim of “factory lube” is somewhat wishful thinking, just re-do this on your own.

+## PCB thickness

+For PCB mount stabilizers, you may come across a mention that some stabilizers are for 1.6mm PCB's, while others are designed for 1.2mm PCB's.
+Most PCB's are manufactured to 1.6mm, and any board that has a 1.2mm PCB will prominently have it noted.
+Please consult your keyboard's marketing literature to see if a 1.2mm thick PCB is mentioned anywhere, but a solid rule of thumb is

+**if your PCB/keyboard doesn't specify that it is 1.2mm, it's probably 1.6mm thick**

+Stabilizers designed to work on 1.6mm thick PCBs can be retrofitted with shims that can provide a bit of extra thickness so that they will fit properly.
+Per xyzz, this may not be always necessary, but YMMV.

 ## Lengths